Thutmose II: Argument for a long reign

 Catherine Roerig has proposed that tomb KV20, generally believed to have been commissioned by Hatshepsut, was the original tomb of Thutmose II in the Valley of the Kings.
 If correct, this would be a major project on the part of Thutmose II, which required a construction period of several years and implies a long reign for this king.
 Secondly, new archaeological work by French Egyptologists at Karnak has produced evidence of a pylon and an opulent festival court of Thutmose II in front of the 4th pylon according to Luc Gabolde.
 Meanwhile, French Egyptologists at Karnak have also uncovered blocks from a chapel and a barque sanctuary constructed by Thutmose II there.
 Finally, Zygmunt Wysocki has proposed that the funerary temple of Hatshepsut at Deir el-Bahari was originally begun as Thutmose II's own mortuary temple.
 Thutmose III here later replaced depictions of Hatshepsut with those by Thutmose II in those parts of the temple that are proposed to have been executed by the latter king before Hatshepsut took over the temple following Thutmose II's death.
 Thutmose II also contributed to the decoration of the temple of Khnum at Semna.

-A reconsideration of this new archaeological evidence would remove several arguments usually advanced in support of a short reign: namely the absence of a tomb that can be assigned to Thutmose II, the absence of a funerary temple and the lack of any major works undertaken by this pharaoh.
+A reconsideration of this new archaeological evidence would remove several arguments usually advanced in support of a short reign: namely the absence of a tomb that can be assigned to Thutmose II (prior to 2025), the absence of a funerary temple and the lack of any major works undertaken by this pharaoh.
 Thutmose II's Karnak building projects would also imply that his reign was closer to 13 years rather than just 3 years.

-Archaeologists from Warsaw University’s Institute of Archaeology led by Andrzej Niwiński have discovered a treasure chest and a wooden box dated 3,500 years back in the Egyptian site of Deir el-Bahari in March 2020.

-The stone chest consisted of several items and all of them covered with linen canvas.
-Three bundles of flax were found during the excavation.
-A goose skeleton was found inside one of them, sacrificed for religious purposes.
-The second one included goose eggs.
-It is believed that what the third bundle contained was an ibis egg which had a symbolic meaning for the ancient Egyptians.
-In addition, a little wooden trinket box was discovered inside the bundle, believed to contain the name Pharaoh Thutmose II.

-According to the Andrzej Niwiński, "The chest itself is about 40 cm long, with a slight smaller height.
-It was perfectly camouflaged, looked like an ordinary stone block.
-Only after a closer look did it turn out to be a chest."